Is Blogmutt A Scam, Or A Legit Freelance Writing Opportunity?

 Some writers have complained that $8 for 250 words is not enough:

 Well, why it may not be a huge amount, 250 words can really be written pretty quickly.
-So, I don’t really agree on that point.
+So, I don’t personally agree on that point.

 Once you’ve been freelancing for a while, you can go on to other platforms and request more for your time.
-But it’s a start!
+But it could be a way to get started.

 Where is your favourite place to freelance?
 Let me know in the comments!